stevenewald/lattice/README.md

 # PostgreSQL Distributed Caching System

-The PostgreSQL Distributed Caching System is a package designed to provide an easy-to-setup caching solution for PostgreSQL database queries.
+The PostgreSQL Distributed Caching System is a package designed to provide an easy-to-setup read-through and write-through caching solution for PostgreSQL database queries.
 It aims to improve query performance by caching frequently accessed data in memory, reducing the need to hit the database for every query.

 ## Roadmap (in order, although will change)
 1. Figure out key concepts